 There is an option to open a window within Preferences to Show decoder information.
 You can, if you wish, edit the Video decoder priority list to change the order in which priority is allocated.
 By default, VLC format is assigned the highest priority.
 The option to specify Video output delay can be used if necessary to improve playback synchronization.
 This can be a small positive or negative amount.
 There is also an option to disable high-resolution peaks.
-Enabling the option Video window follows edits ensures that the video window will synch to the seek point when audio items are moved or resized.
+Enabling the option Video window follows edits will synch the video window to the seek point when audio items are moved or resized.
 Still image thumbnails can be hidden or displayed in center/tile mode, full height mode or stretch/image mode.
 You can also specify the default length for thumbnail images.
+There is also an option to use standrad (accessible) OS editing control for video code.

 You can further choose your preferred behavior when audio items are moved, so that the video window displays content at the mouse cursor position, the start of the audio item, or a snap offset of the audio item.